freemint/teradesk/readme.txt

 - There are  no plans  to enable desktop background pictures in TeraDesk.
 It would be a completely nonfunctional feature, which would increase  program size unacceptably.
-Besides, personally, I think that  background pictures are  in fact distracting  to  the user and  a waste  of system  resources.
-  However, MyAES provides this feature and, and maybe XaAES will some day.
+Besides, it is the opinion  of the  current maintainer that background pictures are in fact distracting  to  the user and a waste of system resources.
+However, MyAES provides this feature with any desktop and maybe XaAES will have a similar capability some day.